What does climate change have to do with poverty and disability?

 We work to ensure that people with disabilities are fully included in international programs seeking environmentally sustainable development.

-Learn more how climate change impacts people with disability living in poverty:
+Learn more about how climate change impacts people with disability living in poverty:

 Download CBM’s printable PDF